faros-ai/faros-community-edition/README.md

 - **Flexible GraphQL API**: Leverage imported data for automation / exploration in our canonical representation
 - **Preconfigured dashboards**: View well known engineering metrics such as [DORA](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) and [SPACE](https://queue.acm.org/detail.cfm?id=3454124)
 - **Extensibility and shareability**: Build and share custom metrics and dashboards
-- **Container based deployment**: Run on your laptop, private or public cloud, with no external dependencies
+- **Container-based deployment**: Run on your laptop, private or public cloud, with no external dependencies

 ## ℹ️ Components